 More radiators for specific tracking purposes are to be added in future releases.

-Note: A Radiator is protected by a password which is needed to display it.
+Note: A Radiator is protected by a password that is needed to display it.
 Opening up a radiator (or multiple radiators from a single browser) consumes a single license from your license pool.
 For the time being, Radiators are also usable in Self-service subscriptions – so feel free to try them out!

 Test coverage view has been added with a search-word based filtering function which can be used to filter in relevant data to the coverage grid.
 The filtering itself works similarly as it works in the requirement or test case trees.
 For example, in Test case coverage, filtering with “priority:high” filters in coverage only for “high” prioritized test cases.